 Aggravated Felony (AF)

-Pen C § 211 also might be charged as an AF as a COV under 8 USC 1101(a)(43)(F).
-The Ninth Circuit in U.S. v.
+Pen C § 211 also might be charged as an AF as a COV, under 8 USC 1101(a)(43)(F).
+The Ninth Circuit held that Pen C § 211 is not a COV under a definition identical to 18 USC § 16(a), because the use of force can be by accident.
+U.S. v.
 Dixon, 805 F.3d 1193, 1197 (9th Cir.
-2015) held that Pen C § 211 is not a COV under a definition identical to 18 USC § 16(a), because the use of force can be by accident.
-However, ICE may charge Pen C § 211 as a COV after the Supreme Court’s decision in Stokeling v.
+2015) (conviction of robbery upheld where thief accidentally hit the owner while driving the car away).
+However, the Supreme Court now is considering whether a reckless intent is sufficient for a crime of violence, and such a finding could overturn Dixon.
+See Borden v.
+United States (19-5410), decision pending.
+Note that while § 211 can be committed by de minimus force, which ordinarily is not sufficient for a crime of violence, the Supreme Court found that if an offense such as robbery requires even de minimus force to “overcome the resistance of the victim,” it is a crime of violence.
+Stokeling v.
 U.S., 139 S.Ct.
-544 (2019), which suggests that any force that is used to “overcome the resistance of the victim” in a robbery constitutes a COV.
+544 (2019).
 See discussion at Pen C § 207, above.
-This may not have much practical consequence for Pen C § 211, however, since a sentence of one year or more already makes it an AF as a theft offense.
+The COV issue may not have much practical consequence for Pen C § 211, however, since a sentence of one year or more already makes it an AF as a theft offense.
 See Advice.

 Crime Involving Moral Turpitude (CIMT)